Nanaia Mahuta: Early life and family

 Mahuta was born in Auckland in 1970 to Eliza Raiha Edmonds, and (later Sir) Robert Mahuta.
 Some of her early life was spent in Oxford, where her father was undertaking PhD study.

 She was educated at Kura Kaupapa Rakaumanga school in Huntly and later at Waikato Diocesan School for Girls as a boarder.
-Firstly she studied law at the University of Waikato, but failed three of her seven papers and had to drop out.
+She studied law at the University of Waikato, but failed three of her seven papers and had to drop out.
 She then studied social anthropology and Māori business development at the University of Auckland, graduating with an MA (Hons).
 The title of her 1995 master's thesis was Te poukai o Waahi : an historical background to the Waahi poukai.
 She also worked at the university as a researcher/archivist.

-She has strong links to the Māori King Movement; her father, Sir Robert Mahuta, was the adopted son of King Korokī and the elder brother of Māori Queen Te Atairangikaahu.
-She is related to the Māori monarch, Kingi Tuheitia.
+She has strong links to the Māori King movement.
+Her father was the adopted son of King Korokī and the elder brother of Māori Queen Te Atairangikaahu.
+She is related to the current Māori queen, Nga wai hono i te po.
 Mahuta's sister, Tipa Mahuta, is a long-serving Waikato regional councillor and the co-chair of the Māori Health Authority.

 Mahuta is married to William Gannin Ormsby, her first cousin.
 The couple have had three children together (the first died shortly after birth), plus four children from Ormsby's previous relationship.

 In 2016, she acquired a Māori facial tattoo (moko kauae) and became the first female MP to wear one in the New Zealand parliament.
 Other Māori women in parliament—Metiria Turei of the Green Party and Marama Fox of the Māori Party—spoke of their support.